STMicroelectronics/STMems_Machine_Learning_Core/application_examples/lsm6dso32x/Activity recognition for wrist/README.md

 The accelerometer is configured with ±8 *g* full scale and 26 Hz output data rate.

-Sensor orientation is set as for the ENU convention (X toward fingers, Y front, Z up) in order to properly work.
+Any sensor orientation is allowed for this algorithm.

 ## 3 - Machine Learning Core configuration